VINAYGOUDGANDI/Test-MyDFIR/README.md

 I am a recent graduate with a profound interest in Cyber Opertions and a dedication to solving complex problems.

 ## Objective
 With a strong foundation in cybersecurity and hands-on experience in tools like Nmap, Metasploit, and Kali Linux, I am eager to transition into the field of cyber operations.
 Having completed my master's in cybersecurity from Webster University and earning certifications like CompTIA Security+ and the Google Cybersecurity Certificate, I am now looking to join a Security Operations Center (SOC) as a Tier 1 Analyst.
-My goal is to apply my skills in threat detection, vulnerability assessment, and incident response to contribute effectively to a cybersecurity team.## Skills
+My goal is to apply my skills in threat detection, vulnerability assessment, and incident response to contribute effectively to a cybersecurity team.

 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]